 First of all, there are glasses equipped with a camera that connects to a computer.
 The computer translates the camera's live video feed into electronic signals.
 These signals are then sent via a cable to a door that Fernandez has surgically inserted into the back of Bernardeta's skull.
 Finally, that door is in turn connected to an implant in the visual cortex of the patient's brain.

 The 100-electrode neural implant was inserted and tested for 6 months, then "the bionic eye was removed".
 It must have been hard to regain your sight and then retake it again.

-For those six months, however, Gómez visited the lab four times a week, using the system to see a low-resolution version of the world around her.
-Although what she "saw" in her mind were little more than bright spots, it was enough to allow her to identify letters, lights and people.
+For those six months, however, Gómez visited the laboratory four times a week, using the system to view a low resolution version of the world around her.
+Although what she "saw" in her mind were little more than bright spots, it was already enough to allow her to identify letters, lights and people.

 "He even played a simple Pac-Man-like computer game directly in his brain.", I read on MIT Tech.

 Now that Fernandez knows that his bionic eye is working, he is looking forward to the next steps.
 These will include methods of preventing implant degradation while in the body, and testing on multiple people.

 “Bernardeta was our first patient, but in the next two years we will install implants in five other blind people.
 We had done similar experiments on animals, but a cat or ape cannot explain what they are seeing. "